E. S. Johnny Walker: Career

+Congress

 In 1964, he was elected to the United States House of Representatives by the state's voters to the seat previously held by Joseph Montoya, who successfully ran for the Senate that year.
 He served two terms in Congress, during which he was a member on the United States House Committee on Armed Services.
 He sponsored legislation that created Pecos National Monument.

+Defeat and post-Congress

 In 1968, New Mexico drew congressional districts for the first time, and its two representatives were no longer elected at large.
 Walker's home was placed in New Mexico's 2nd congressional district, which included most of the southern half of the state as well as a small portion of Albuquerque.
 Walker had lost a lot of goodwill in this part of the state because of his support of gun control and the Pentagon's closure of Walker Air Force Base near Roswell which Walker adamantly opposed.
 Ed Foreman, a former congressman from Texas, ran the most expensive campaign seen in New Mexico history to that point, and defeated Walker in November 1968 by a mere half point margin.

 Walker remained minimally involved in state politics, but did not seek elected office.